Shady-shaikh/blastMoives/README.md

 Usage
 Explore different sections to find popular, upcoming, and top-rated movies.
+You can check the animations of diffrent sections.

 Contact
 If you have any questions or suggestions, feel free to reach out: